SUSYUSTC/MathTranslate/README.md

 ## Examples
 In the example directory, you can see `main.txt` which is the mathpix output of a part of `paper.pdf`.
 Run `translate_tex main.txt` and you will get the `main.tex` and `main.pdf`. `translated.png` is what you should expect to see in the `main.pdf`.

-## Known Issues
-1. If `\begin{env} \end{env}` is reset with `\newcommand` in latex, it will not be translated correctly.
-2. There is a small probability to get something like "XMATHX_1_2" or wrong formula during translation.
-The accuracy rate of Tencent translation is slightly lower than that of Google translation.

 ## Further developments
 1. Fix bugs in the latex translations.
 2. A more user-friendly interface.